8 Must-See Attractions on Gozo – Malta

 On Malta's second-largest island, Gozo, the views are a little more breathtaking, the nature a little greener, the beaches a little sandier, and the sea a little more turquoise.
 Join us as we explore 8 beautiful places and attractions on Gozo!

-Nature experiences, attractions, and epic history?
-In Malta?
-The highlight of our trip to Malta was undoubtedly our day trip to the island of Gozo.
-Here, we discovered tranquility, stunning vistas, and perhaps some of the clearest waters in the Mediterranean.
+Nature experiences, sights and epic history – in Malta?
+Our best memory from our trip to Malta was the day trip to the island of Gozo.
+There we found tranquility, magnificent views and perhaps some of the clearest water in the Mediterranean.

 1. Victoria and the Citadel